Hey, Views Express by the host on this program documented to be almost always right 90, what is it, 99.7% of the time.

 He doesn't want to mention Obamacare because it's unpopular.

-He doesn't campaign on the Keystone Pipeline.
+He doesn't campaign on the Keystone pipeline.

-He doesn't campaign on anything he's done.
+He doesn't campaign in anything he's done.

 He's a sitting duck ideologically.